President's Dream Colloquium

 The choice of each term’s colloquium, and associated responsibilities for its oversight and co-ordination, will be determined through an application process.
 Applications must propose a graduate course and a six-speaker lecture series that is of interest to, and supported by, at least three university departments.

 Most public lectures must take place at the Burnaby campus.
 One large talk should be held at the Vancouver campus.
 A talk may also take place at the Surrey campus, depending on the speaker.

 At least one faculty member from each department must participate in the colloquium oversight committee.
 One faculty member will be responsible for co-ordinating the programme as a teaching responsibility and will receive a teaching credit for this work from that faculty member's home department.

-Funding for the colloquium will be provided by the President’s Office (up to a maximum of $25,000), and managed by the Office of Graduate Studies and Postdoctoral Fellows.
+Funding for the colloquium will be provided by the President’s Office (up to a maximum of $25,000), and managed by Graduate and Postdoctoral Studies.

 The President’s Dream Colloquium will bring six speakers of national and/or international standing to the Burnaby campus to provide a range of disciplinary perspectives on a chosen subject or theme over the course of one term.

 The graduate course should alternate weeks between a 2–3 hour class seminar and a free public lecture from each of six guest speakers.

 - The class seminar will allow faculty members and enrolled students to discuss selected writings by the upcoming speaker and/or related writings

 - The free public lectures will be open to the entire community and widely advertised